 Another dropout prevention strategy focuses on improving college completion rates.
-In 2014, at Governor Phil Bryant's urging, the Mississippi Legislature passed SB 2563, requiring community colleges and universities to develop plans to address teen pregnancy on their campuses and its associated barriers to education, such as childcare, transportation, and financial aid.
+In 2014, the Mississippi Legislature passed SB 2563, requiring community colleges and universities to develop plans to address teen pregnancy on their campuses and its associated barriers to education, such as childcare, transportation, and financial aid.
+The legislation resulted in a variety of strategies adapted to each college or university context.
+Strategies included the creation of formal, online or in-person training courses for students, establishing or revising policies relating to Title IX and sexual assault, creating policies to connect students more easily with community health services, raising awareness by faculty and staff of issues relating to prevention, and wellness fairs.
 Because Mississippi's teen pregnancy rate is highest among girls ages 17 to 19, and because teen pregnancy affects a woman's ability to complete her education, obtain a good job, and earn sufficient family wages, the passage of SB 2563 was a significant step toward increasing college completion rates and the skill level of Mississippi workers.
-Currently, Mississippi's teen birthrate is 27.8 (per 1000 females aged 15-19).
-This is a 26.8 percent decrease from the 2014 teen birthrate of 38 and a 54 percent decrease from the 2005 birthrate of 60.5.
+Currently, Mississippi's teen birthrate is 29.1 (per 1000 females aged 15-19).
+This is a 23.4 percent decrease from the 2014 teen birthrate of 38 and a 51.9 percent decrease from the 2005 birthrate of 60.5.

 Dropout recovery is another element of the strategy to improve economic opportunities for low-skill job seekers.
-For individuals who became disconnected from the education pipeline and are unable to attach themselves to the workforce, basic skill remediation is often necessary before job placement.
+For individuals who become disconnected from the education pipeline and are unable to attach themselves to the workforce, basic skill remediation is often necessary before job placement.
 It is nearly impossible for individuals lacking proper math, reading, writing, communication, teamwork, and computer skills to be competitive in today's labor market.
 Adult Education (AE) programs provide adults with the education needed for functional literacy before they move on to employment or additional education and training.
 AE programs administered through the Mississippi Community College Board (MCCB) are designed to offer opportunities that will enhance the skills and abilities of individuals preparing for the workforce or additional educational activities.